 Who says this theme park is just for kids?
 The Star Wars area of the theme park’s Miniland keeps expanding and diversifying its mini-Empire—like the scale model of the Death Star, a 1,900-pound masterpiece made with half a million plastic bricks.
-New additions to the seven LEGO-constructed landscapes include a Jawa sandcrawler on Tatooine and an underwater Opee sea killer on Naboo, and, as of March 2017, displays of the planet Jakku from The Force Awakens.
+Check out LEGO-constructed landscapes like the Jawa sandcrawler on Tatooine, an underwater Opee sea killer on Naboo, and displays of the planet Jakku from The Force Awakens.

 Behold a Sea of Action Figures: Rancho Obi-Wan, Petaluma

 Some people come to Sonoma County for wine, but others come for this museum near Petaluma.
 It’s home to the world’s largest private collection of Star Wars memorabilia and props—and even includes a few vintage pinball and arcade video games.
 This is no casual drive-by, though: You can tour by appointment only—but the guided tour lasts two to four hours, and adult-accompanied kids 12 and under get in free.